 The emergency management sector has made a real commitment to better understand its capacity and capability, to achieve its goal of safer and more resilient communities.
 Local governments are a critical partner in the delivery of emergency management in Victoria and the Councils and Emergencies Project provides a unique opportunity for local governments and the sector to evaluate and address gaps in their emergency management capacity and capability.

-The Councils and Emergencies project is a multi-year, three phased project that aims to enhance the emergency management capability and capacity of local governments to meet their obligations in the management of emergencies.
+The Councils and Emergencies project is a multi-year, three phased project that aims to enhance the capability and capacity of councils to meet their emergency management obligations.
 It is listed as one of the state-wide strategic priorities within the Victorian Emergency Management Strategic Action Plan following initial recognition in the Hazelwood Mine Fire Inquiry Report.